Blog

 The artificial intelligence (AI) revolution is upon us, and it’s here to stay.
 As the world collectively marvels over the innovation that generative AI and deep learning can offer, many worry about what this means for their livelihood.
 Others are asking, “Will AI replace my job?”

-AI will undoubtedly change the way people work across all industries, but the ways it will impact roles will be vast.
+AI will undoubtedly change the way people work across all industries.
+But the ways it will impact roles will be vast.
 With that in mind, let’s take a look at the jobs AI will be aiding and not replacing in the immediate future.
-(Note: this is not a whole list—there are thousands of job types that AI isn’t expected to replace moving forward.)
+(Note: this is not a whole list.
+There are thousands of job types that AI isn’t expected to replace moving forward.)

 Agricultural Jobs